 MSP-CVED is the state MCSAP lead agency and does not supplement the program with sub-grantees.
-MSP-CVED currently has 90 MCOs, 11 Motor Carrier (MC) investigators, 27 MC sergeants, 4 MC lieutenants.
+MSP-CVED currently has 102 MCOs, 11 Motor Carrier (MC) investigators, 27 MC sergeants, 4 MC lieutenants.
 MSP-CVED also has 5 non-sworn Vehicle Safety Inspector Safety Auditors who conduct inspections at weigh stations under the supervision of enforcement personnel.
-The aforementioned equal a total of 137 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
+The aforementioned equal a total of 149 personnel who regularly conduct inspections at weigh stations, roadside, or at a carrier's place of business.
 In addition to enforcement of the FMCSRs and the HMR, MCOs are responsible for general traffic and regulatory compliance enforcement on commercial vehicles.
 This includes but is not limited to moving violations including drug and alcohol offenses, size, weight, operating authority, and vehicle registration requirements.
-Currently 13 recruits are attending the MSP-CVED recruit school.
+MSP-CVED is planning a MSP-CVED recruit school with 20 recruits starting in January 2023 and graduating in June 2023.

-Although Michigan does not use sub-grantees, MSP-CVED currently authorizes 29 personnel in 17 non-funded local law enforcement agencies, including the Michigan Department of Transportation passenger carrier inspectors, to conduct NAS inspections in accordance with an inter-agency memorandum of agreement (MOA) with MSP-CVED.
+Although Michigan does not use sub-grantees, MSP-CVED currently authorizes 25 personnel in 17 non-funded local law enforcement agencies, including the Michigan Department of Transportation passenger carrier inspectors, to conduct NAS inspections in accordance with an inter-agency memorandum of agreement (MOA) with MSP-CVED.